New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Graph Deep Learning to Identify Sybils

 \subsubsection{Defining Sybils and Deanonymizing Social Networks}

-There is a small but varied literature on sybils and social network deanonymization.
-The research often treats the problem of sybils and the deanonymization of social networks as separate, likely because scholars tend to shape their objectives around the methodologies they have at hand.
-For example, Douceur’s seminal work, “The Sybil Attack” \cite{douceur_sybil_2002}, defines a sybil by its possible validation—indirectly, by either a trusted, centralised name authority or a web of trust—or directly, by an identity’s ability to control networked assets.
-This is a strict definition of sybils.
-For sybil defence in polycentric governance contexts, however, we can adopt a much less rigid definition.
-For us, sybils are clusters of \emph{distinctly} similar anonymous voters.
+There is a small but varied literature on Sybils and social network deanonymization.
+The research often treats the problem of Sybils and the deanonymization of social networks as separate, likely because scholars tend to shape their objectives around the methodologies they have at hand.
+For example, Douceur's seminal work, ``The Sybil Attack'' \cite{douceur_Sybil_2002}, defines a Sybil by its possible validation—indirectly, by either a trusted, centralised name authority or a web of trust—or directly, by an identity’s ability to control networked assets.
+This is a strict definition of Sybils.
+For Sybil defence in polycentric governance contexts, however, we can adopt a much less rigid definition.
+For us, Sybils are clusters of \emph{distinctly} similar anonymous voters.

-We approach the challenge of identifying sybils as a graph signal problem where we exploit low \emph{k}-anonymity (wallet re-use) and use distinguishing metadata to construct higher dimensional representations to attack high \emph{k}-anonymous sybils.
+We approach the challenge of identifying Sybils as a graph signal problem where we exploit poor or low \emph{k}-anonymity (wallet re-use) and use distinguishing metadata to construct higher dimensional representations to attack high \emph{k}-anonymous (``singleton'') Sybils.
 Sweeney’s \cite{sweeney_k-anonymity_2002} foundational theory of \emph{k}-anonymity was initially designed to protect privacy by ensuring that any released data could not be traced back to less than \emph{k} individuals.
 In the simplest terms, the theory is about blending in to stay anonymous.
-Most of our dataset is \emph{k}=1 (singletons), but a significant proportion of unknown users reuse wallet addresses, which we capture in our graph signal as multi-edge connectivity.
-These are the easy cases.
-As explained below, our method to overcome high \emph{k}-anonymous datasets is deceptively simple: we generate node vector embeddings and cluster the high dimensional embeddings to identify similar, unknown voters.
-Importantly, since we generate (higher dimensional) node embeddings for all nodes with features, we bypass the protections of \emph{k}-anonymity, making it possible to spot sybils more effectively.
+Some of our dataset is \emph{k}=1 (singletons), however 71\% of unknown users reuse wallet addresses (see Figure \ref{fig:walletreuse}), which we capture in our graph signal as multi-edge connectivity (our target users are `unknown' in the sense of having no Ethereum Name Service registration).
+These are the easier cases and despite a significant impact on privacy, most users on most chains reuse wallets (e.g., in Bitcoin, wallet reuse has hovered around 50-75\%; see Figure \ref{fig:bitcoinoutputcount} from \cite{bitmex_research_bitcoin_2022}).
+As explained below, our method to overcome \emph{k}-anonymous datasets is deceptively simple: we generate node vector embeddings and cluster the high dimensional embeddings to identify similar, unknown voters.
+Importantly, since we generate (higher dimensional) node embeddings for all nodes with features, we bypass the protections of \emph{k}-anonymity, making it possible to spot Sybils more effectively.